Pond Management: Sustainable Solutions for Avoiding Green Ponds

 AS SEEN IN Groundwork Magazine: Written by Industry Expert, Gavin Ferris, Ecologist

 In any ecosystem, when you combine water, sunlight, and nutrients, you get plant growth.
 When that ecosystem is a pond, the result is all too often a waterbody so covered with green filamentous algae that from a distance, it blends in with the grass around it.
 This situation is not only aesthetically displeasing; it is also potentially dangerous, as some algae are toxic and bad for the ecosystem, limiting the pond’s ability to function properly.
-Mitigating these conditions without the continual need for algaecides can be challenging unless you implement environmentally sustainable approaches for pond algae control.
+Mitigating these conditions without the continual need for algaecides can be challenging unless you implement environmentally sustainable approaches for pond maintenance and pond algae control.